amithnagh/tv-maze-assessment/README.md

 # TvShows

-You can now browse all your favorite Tv shows here.
+You can now browse all your favorite TV shows here.
 Shows are displayed based on Top Rated and Genre.
 You can also search for a show.

 ## Pre-Requisites